Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 In the following subsections you will find additional instructions and explanations.
 This should help you, especially if you do not have much experience with software installation and Linux.

-#### 1. Download the "Ubuntu Server 24.04"
+#### 1. Download the installation image

-See instruction in the introduction to this section.
+By default, [download Alpine Linux](https://alpinelinux.org/downloads/).
+[Ubuntu Server](https://ubuntu.com/download/server) is also fine.

 #### 2. Creating the Virtual Machine

-While the "Ubuntu Server 24.04" installation image is downloading, you can already prepare the virtual machine.
+While the installation image is downloading, you can already prepare the virtual machine.

-- Create a new VM in VirtualBox called "Ubuntu Server".
+- Create a new VM in VirtualBox called "SSE VM".
+    - Select `Type: Linux` and `Subtype: Other Linux`.
-    - If given the option, select `Skip Unattended Installation`: let's experience the full process this time.
+    - If given the option (e.g., if you use an Ubuntu image), select `Skip Unattended Installation`: let's experience the full process this time.
     - Assign RAM and virtual drive as stated in the introduction.
 - After the creation, the virtual machine shows up in the "VirtualBox Manager".
 Open the settings of the VM and:
-    - inspect the settings of the virtual machine and set the video memory to at least 32 MB.
+    - inspect the settings of the virtual machine and set the video memory to at least 32 MB (not necessary for Alpine, but you will probably need it in other setups).
     - in the same settings, you can also increase the number of CPU cores allocated (not necessary).

+#### 3a.
+Linux installation process - Alpine

+This is a summary of the [Alpine installation documentation](https://docs.alpinelinux.org/user-handbook/0.1a/Installing/setup_alpine.html).

+**Note:** At any time, the command line at the bottom of the screen might not be visible unless you resize the VirualBox window.

+**Note:** Close any pop-up windows to be able to see the full screen.
+Once you click on the VM window, you will need a special key to disengage (typically Right Ctl).

+- Start the virtual machine.
+- VirtualBox will ask you for an installation medium.
+Add the installation image you just now downloaded (`.iso` file).
+- When asked for a login, type `root` (no password)
+- Run the quick installation: `setup-alpine -q`
+- Select your keyboard layout.
+For German, type `de`, for example.

+Since Alpine needs more steps to install (see [Installing Alpine in a virtual machine](https://wiki.alpinelinux.org/wiki/Installing_Alpine_in_a_virtual_machine)), which are not interesting for our course, continue with step 4 without rebooting the VM (otherwise, your changes will be lost).

-#### 3. Ubuntu installation process
+#### 3b.
+Linux installation process - Ubuntu Server

-This is a summary of the [Ubuntu Server installation tutorial](https://ubuntu.com/tutorials/install-ubuntu-server).
+If you opted for installing Ubuntu instead of Alpine, this is a summary of the [Ubuntu Server installation tutorial](https://ubuntu.com/tutorials/install-ubuntu-server).

 - Start the virtual machine.
 - VirtualBox will ask you for an installation medium.
 Add the installation image you just now downloaded (`.iso` file).